mehrenfried/CS-Projects/GirlsWhoCode.md

 - [ ] Establish data metrics of CS women
 - [ ] Names of Alumni Women through CS
 - [ ] Alumni Speaker Program
+- [ ] Imposter Syndrome Study

 Idea --> Abstraction --> Algorithm --> Code

+Empower Girls to See Something They Can Do

 Lead Teacher and Two TAs